EdgeTX/edgetx.github.io/docs/dc7_simuhaptic.md

 ## **Contest Details**

+**Update:**

+We have a working solution thanks to GitHub/Discord user **Kudzz**.
+For the merged submission, please see [EdgeTX PR #7322](https://github.com/EdgeTX/edgetx/pull/7322).

+Kudzz will receive a [RadioMaster TX16s MK3 black radio with an internal 2.4 GHz ExpressLRS RF module](https://radiomasterrc.com/products/tx16s-mk3-radio-controller) (per his request), generously sponsored by RadioMaster.
+This state-of-the-art radio will be shipped directly from the RadioMaster factory to Kudzz.

+Original contest text below:

 **Task:**

 Be the first developer to make a mergeable pull-request (PR) against EdgeTX main GitHub repository with haptic feedback for EdgeTX Companion Simulator.